TomSmeets/quest-for-nothing/doc/programming.md

 Tired of passing too many arguments?
 Just pack everything into a big 'context' struct.
 This can be done with a global or a local argument.

-Global make optimization a little harder which is why I also considered `ctx` as a argument I pass everywhere.
+Global make optimization a little harder which is why I also considered `ctx` as an argument I pass everywhere.

 ```c
 struct ctx {